Learn how to make an essential oil roller bottle for healthy fingernails. Best essential oils for cuticles and strengthening fingernails.

 - Avoid fake nails and tips as much as possible.
 Though they look pretty, they cause a lot of damage when they come off and can leave nails soft and brittle.

 - Make professional manicures for special occasions only.
-Getting your nails down professionally can expose you to germs that can cause nail infections.
+Getting your nails done professionally can expose you to germs that can cause nail infections.

 - Avoid toxic polishes and nail polish remover.
 Most nail polish removers contain acetone, which can dry out nails, making them brittle.